andrewmatlock/Indux/docs/docs/styles/theme.md

 ## Overview

 Indux centralizes project theme management with a curated set of CSS variables, sometimes referred to as design tokens.
-These variables are referenced throughout Indux's base HTML styles, common utility classes, and can be compiled as custom utilities—establishing your project's attractive and consistent visual identity with minimal code.
+These variables are referenced throughout Indux's base HTML styles, utility classes, and can be compiled as custom utilities—establishing your project's attractive and consistent visual identity with minimal code.

 ::: brand icon="lucide:info"
-Most Indux stylesheets reference the theme's CSS variables.
-If a variable is removed, affected styles will use a static fallback value.
+Many Indux styles reference default theme variables.
+If a variable is removed, affected styles use a static fallback value.
 :::

 ---